BAPTISMS - ST PETERS RICHMOND

 The information recorded for each baptism includes:

-Father's year & ship of arrival in the colony, father's status upon arrival in the colony,
+date of baptism date of birth child's Christian name father's family name father's Christian name father's year & ship of arrival in the colony father's status upon arrival in the colony mother's maiden namemother's Christian name

 mother's year & ship of arrival in the colony, mother's status upon arrival in the colony,